SiyaoHuang/ComputerGraphic/a3/README.txt

 NetID: sh2435
 No problem with my solution.
 I fix all the problem I found.

-I recommend using blender to demestrate the lecture.
+I suggest using blender to demestrate the lecture.
 It is a free software.